mendechris/mendechris.github.io/projects/word-guess.md

   <img width="400px" src="../img/projects/hangman2.png" class="img-thumbnail" >
 </div>

 As a personal goal and to get back into programming, I spent the summer learning how to code using Ruby through App Academy Open.
 To get more practice, I was challenged by a friend to create this Hangman-inspired game.
 The game has a simple interface and is run through a Command Line Interface.

+## What I learned
+For this program, I learned about simple game design.

-It implements the knowledge I had learned in Ruby to complete several tasks:
+It also implements the knowledge I had learned in Ruby to complete several tasks:

 1. Have three levels of difficulty
 2. Allow for multiple rounds of the game until user quits